Q. How many birds do you have at the Rescue?

 A. We only have a few:

-- Please sign the guest book at the Welcome Center.
+- Please sign in at the Welcome Center.
 This gives us a record of attendance for future Georgia DOT signage on the highway.
-There should be a Donation Jug by the book.
+There should be a Donation “Cage” near the keyboard.

 - NO open toed shoe or flip-flops.
 This is a natural setting and as such there may be pine cones or small branches on the ground.
 Since this is Georgia, we have our share of fire ants, despite all efforts to safely control them.
 This is an animal sanctuary so watch where you step!
 (Don’t worry – it’s all organic.)